Skip to content

 FTRUMGlobalManager.get().addResource("resourceId",params,bean)

-// Scenario 2 :Dynamic parameters usage
+// Scenario 2 :Dynamic parameter usage

 val map = hashMapOf<String, Any>(